 This message indicates that the Ethernet option module is present in the system, but no cable has been installed on the connector on the rear of the system unit.
-If you want to install this cable, see the VAXstation 2000 Hardware Installation Guide for instructions.
+To install this cable, see the Workstations and MicroVAX 2000 Network Guide for instructions.
+If you still get the hard error message after installing the cable, call your service representative or network manager.